 Photo by Online Marketing on Unsplash

-Grateful patient fundraising has evolved over the past decade, and like other fundraising efforts, it has begun to take a more digital approach.
-It’s more common to see analytics and artificial intelligence utilized which is a welcomed step forward.
+Gratitude-inspired philanthropy has evolved over the past decade, and like other philanthropy efforts, it has begun to take a more digital approach that includes analytics and artificial intelligence

-But particularly when it comes to grateful patients and families, the best prospective donors are still often identified by the direct caregivers.
-Because of this, it’s important for development professionals to know how to coach physicians and healthcare professionals to identify and engage with potential grateful patients.
+But particularly when it comes to grateful patients and families, the best prospective philanthropic partners are still often identified when they express gratitude to direct caregivers.
+Because of this, it’s important for philanthropy

-It's up to fundraisers to make the healthcare professionals, and in particular, physicians a partner in the process.
-To do this, it's important to understand the hesitation that healthcare providers feel when it comes to identifying and recruiting donors, and then provide them with ways to engage on the topic comfortably.
+It's up to philanthropy professionals to invite the healthcare professionals, and in particular, physicians to partner in the process of recognizing, accepting, and triaging gratitude.
+To do this, it's important to understand the hesitation that

 - They don’t want to ask for money

-- They don’t feel confident in identifying good prospects
+- They don’t feel confident about identifying good prospects

 - They don’t know how to start the conversation